 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Thai jungle curry is a famous dish from the mountain city of Chiang Mai.
 It is made with ingredients found in the jungles of Thailand.
-While jungle curry is usually made with wild meats (which most Westerners would have trouble obtaining and stomaching), chicken is used in this version.
-Pork or other red or wild meats can be used as well.
+Chicken is used in this version, but pork or other red or wild meats would work well too.

 You will notice the lack of certain curry spices like turmeric, coriander, and cumin, which are standard in most recipes.
 That doesn't mean this curry is lacking in flavor, though.
 It still has a great spice and the coconut milk adds to the thickness and flavor of the sauce.

-- 6 kaffir lime leaves (cut into slivers with scissors, or 1 teaspoon grated lime zest)
+1 teaspoon makrut lime leaves, cut into slivers with scissors, or 1 teaspoon grated lime zest

-- 1/2–1 teaspoon shrimp paste (or 1 additional tablespoon fish sauce)
+1 teaspoon shrimp paste, or additional tablespoon fish sauce

-- Optional: 1 tablespoon peppercorns (green; jarred with vinegar at most Asian food stores)
+1 tablespoon green peppercorns, optional, jarred with vinegar (available at most Asian food stores)